 Peter Finch is a poet, author and critic who lives in Cardiff.
 He is author of the hugely popular Real Cardiff books, published by Seren and series editor for the 'Real' series.
 The latest in the series, Real Cardiff; The Flourishing City, was published in May 2018.
 Finch’s numerous poetry titles include Zen Cymru, Useful, Poems for Ghosts, Food and Selected Later Poems from Seren, Antibodies from Stride, and Vizet, a selected poems in Hungarian from Kronkét Könyvek.
 Peter is also the author of The Roots of Rock, from Cardiff to Mississippi and Back, which charts the evolution of rock and popular music from 1950s Cardiff Suburbia to modern day America and beyond.
-His latest book Walking Cardiff (Seren, 2019) is a collection of twenty walks around the Welsh captial, written in conjunction with photographer John Briggs.
-His first collection of poetry in a decade The Machineries of Joy is forthcoming from Seren in February 2020.
+His latest book Walking Cardiff (Seren, 2019) is a collection of twenty walks around the Welsh capital, written in conjunction with photographer John Briggs.
+His first collection of poetry in a decade The Machineries of Joy is available now.

 Peter is a former publisher, bookseller and Chief Executive of the Welsh Academy (now Literature Wales), the Welsh Literature Promotion Agency and Society of Writers and recipient of the Ted Slade Award for Service to Poetry 2011.
 He compiles the poetry section for Macmillan’s annual Writer’s Handbook and the self-publishing section for A&C Black’s Writer’s and Artist’s Yearbook.
 His extensive website can be viewed at www.peterfinch.co.uk.